-When it comes to natural remedies for LPR there are a selection of options.
+When it comes to natural remedies for LPR (silent reflux) there are a selection of options.
 Some of these will actually stop and help prevent acid reflux from happening in the first place and others will be better for immediate relief that offer a relief and a soothing feeling.

 Below I am going to cover the options you have available and the benefits to each of them.

 You may have likely heard before that diet is probably the best way to help LPR Symptoms and is one of the most important LPR remedies.
 This can be effective from 2 different angles.
 The 2 angles are of course primarily avoiding foods that cause LPR and the worst trigger foods for LPR and acid reflux in general.
 For all the foods I recommend you avoid check out this article – Laryngopharyngeal Reflux Foods to Avoid.

 Also, if you want a complete diet plan tailored for people with LPR I suggest you check out my diet plan – Wipeout Diet.